47th Fighter Squadron: Air Force Reserve operations

 In 2006 pursuant to a Base Realignment and Closure decision, the 47th gained eight A-10 aircraft and a number of full-time and part-time positions.
 In March the 47 FS won third overall out of 17 teams in Hawgsmoke 2006 at Davis–Monthan Air Force Base, Arizona.
 Also in March, they participated in Operation Atlantic Strike III, a joint training exercise held at Avon Park Air Force Range, Florida with the squadron operating from nearby MacDill AFB.

 As a training unit augmenting the active duty A-10 Formal Training Unit (FTU) squadron at Davis-Monthan AFB, the 47th graduated about 45 active-duty, Air National Guard and Air Force Reserve students per year.

 1 October 2011, the 47th Fighter Squadron converted from a training unit to a combat coded unit.
 January 2012, the 917 Wing was inactivated.
 The wing's B-52 squadron, the 93d Bombardment Squadron, was assigned to the 307th Bombardment Wing and the 47th was assigned to the 917th Fighter Group, which became part of the 442d Fighter Wing at Whiteman Air Force Base, MO.

 In September 2013, the squadron relocated to Davis-Monthan AFB.

 In September 2024, the 47th Fighter Squadron won the biennial Hawgsmoke bombing, missile, and tactical gunnery competition.

+Following the 924th Fighter Group's inactivation in September 2025, the 47th Fighter Squadron is due to reactivate as an F-35 squadron at a future date.